 How To Have A Fun Yet Frugal Valentine’s Day In 5 Simple Steps

-For those of us who eye-roll when Valentine’s Day comes along, imagining how much money we’re going to spend on our dates and partners, fear not, because The Frugal Monster is here to give you 5 simple steps for a fun yet frugal Valentine’s Day hangout that’s sure to please.
+For those of us who eye-roll when Valentine’s Day comes along, imagining how much money we’re going to spend on our dates and partners, fear not, because here are 5 simple steps for a fun yet frugal Valentine’s Day hangout that’s sure to please.